 On November 9, 2012, the Bank disposed of 51.0% of Finans Pension to Cigna for TL 202.9 million and also established a so-called earn-out structure of preference dividends paid to the Bank.
 As of the date of this Base Prospectus, the Bank holds 49.0% of the shares of Finans Pension.
 Following the sale transaction, Finans Pension has been accounted under the equity method.
 The Bank and Finans Pension also signed an exclusive agency agreement for the duration of 15 years that covers life insurance and pension products.
 Finans Pension's title was changed to Cigna Finans Pension by resolution of the company's Extraordinary General Assembly dated May 31, 2013 and registered in Trade Registry Gazette on June 13, 2013.

-As of September 30, 2013, Finans Pension had established seven pension mutual funds and two group pension funds.
-As of September 30, 2013, the net assets of Cigna Finans Pension reached TL 66.1 million (TL 76.5 million as of December 31, 2012).
+As of December 31, 2014, Cigna Finans Pension had established seven pension mutual funds and two group pension funds and its net assets reached TL 79.3 million (TL 69.4 million as of December 31, 2013).

 Ibtech